PennLINC Project Setup Guide

 Notion Project

 Zotero is the most popular reference management tool in the lab.
-It integrates with Notion via Notero.
+It may be integrated with Notion via Notero, and many lab members use it to manage the bibliographies for their manuscripts (often initially drafted in Google Docs).